Fluff Fest

-Fluff Fest is an independent hardcore punk festival held each July at the Czech town of Rokycany.
-A significant event for the DIY music scene of the Czech Republic and the punk subculture of Europe, it is associated with movements such as veganism, anarchism, feminism, anti-fascism, and straight edge.
-It features an international lineup of bands from diverse punk rock genres including hardcore, crust punk, emo, and grindcore, as well as talks and zines.
-Catering is provided by local animal rights organization Svoboda zvířat.
+Fluff Fest was an independent hardcore punk festival held each July at the Czech town of Rokycany.
+A significant event for the DIY music scene of Czechia and the punk subculture of Europe, it was associated with movements such as veganism, anarchism, feminism, anti-fascism, and straight edge.
+It featured international lineups of bands from diverse punk rock genres including hardcore, crust punk, emo, and grindcore, as well as talks and zines.
+Catering was provided by local animal rights organization Svoboda zvířat.

 Fluff originated from Y2K HC Fest, an event organized in August 2000 in Plzeň by Michal Kočan and Tomáš Kadlec.
 They renamed it for the 2001 edition and moved it to the Rokycany airfield in 2006.
-Attendance exceeded 3000 by 2012, when a free side stage called Psych Tent was established outside the paid festival entrance.
-Organized by Jakub Ďuraško of Stoned to Death Records, it has spearheaded the inclusion of more experimental rock and electronic music into the lineup.
-Fluff currently runs for four days, starting on Thursday with a free warm-up and ending on Sunday night.
-Additional shows are held in Prague on Thursday and Monday.
+Attendance exceeded 3,000 by 2012, when a free side stage called Psych Tent was established outside the paid festival entrance.
+Organized by Jakub Ďuraško of Stoned to Death Records, the Psych Tent stage has spearheaded the inclusion of more experimental rock and electronic music into the lineup.
+The last Fluff was held in 2023.

 Location

-The festival takes place at the airfield in Rokycany.
+The festival took place at the airfield in Rokycany.
 The airfield lies between a forest and a highway.

 Fluff Fest has been described as a "strain" on Rokycany, which is not otherwise frequented by foreign visitors and subculture members.
-It brings a business boom to the town, especially in sales of vegetarian and vegan food.
-The Czech police, including local municipal units, road units, and investigative units, monitor Fluff with the stated goal of preventing crime, tackling theft, and making sure transportation runs smoothly.
-Theft of cash, credit cards, mobile phones, and cameras has been an issue on the campsite and the organizers pay to remove graffiti from buildings and rented equipment each year.
-Nevertheless, Michal Kočan stated in a 2013 interview that unlike in Plzeň where the festival was originally held, few complaints from the residents have reached the organizers and their relationship with the local authorities, who appreciate the international attention that the festival brings, is generally positive.
+It brought a business boom to the town, especially in sales of vegetarian and vegan food.
+The Czech police, including local municipal units, road units, and investigative units, monitored Fluff with the stated goal of preventing crime, tackling theft, and making sure transportation ran smoothly.
+Theft of cash, credit cards, mobile phones, and cameras had been an issue on the campsite and the organizers paid to remove graffiti from buildings and rented equipment each year.
+Nevertheless, Michal Kočan stated in a 2013 interview that unlike in Plzeň where the festival was originally held, few complaints from the residents have reached the organizers and their relationship with the local authorities, who appreciate the international attention that the festival brought, is generally positive.

-In a 2011 interview, Kočan reflected that the festival's location in the Czech Republic serves as a meeting point between "tired" Western Europe where hardcore punk scenes are oversaturated and "raw" Eastern Europe where they are still forming.
-In 2013, he confirmed that he hopes to showcase more Eastern European bands at future editions.
+In a 2011 interview, Kočan reflected that the festival's location in Czechia served as a meeting point between "tired" Western Europe where hardcore punk scenes are oversaturated and "raw" Eastern Europe where they are still forming.
+In 2013, he confirmed that he hoped to showcase more Eastern European bands at future editions.